Gireesh456/BACKUP_SCRIPT/README.md

 The Script efficiently Backup files by avoiding redundant overhead of copying files which are not modified Since last backup.

 **USAGE OF THE SCRIPT:**
-./practice.sh -d "destination" -s "source" -o "backup_statistics.csv" These source, destination, statistics CSV file should be command line arguements, can be specified in any order with the corresponding options.
+bash practice.sh -d "destination" -s "source" -o "backup_statistics.csv" The source directotry, The destination directory, backup_statistics.csv file are command line arguements for the script, can be specified in any order with the corresponding options.

 **OPTIONS:**